sagemath/trac_to_gh/Issue 7653.md

 # Issue 7653: Ensure that C++ libraries linked are ISO standard with commerical compilers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7653

 Original creator: drkirkby